-The articles of the Corporation provide that the Corporation's board of directors (the "Board" or "Board of Directors") shall consist of no less than one (1) and no more than eleven (11) directors.
-The Board has established the number of directors to be elected for the next fiscal year at six (6) directors.
+The articles of the Corporation provide that the Corporation's board of directors (the "Board" or "Board of Directors") shall consist of no less than one and no more than eleven directors.
+The Board has established the number of directors to be elected for the next fiscal year at eight directors.
 Each director elected at the Meeting will hold office until the next annual meeting of shareholders or until his/her successor is duly elected, unless he/she resigns his/her position or the position becomes vacant, following his/her death, destitution, or for any other cause.
 All nominees whose names appear below have been members of the Board of Directors since the date indicated opposite their names.

-If instructions are not received the directors named as proxyholders in the enclosed form of proxy or voting instruction form will, at the Meeting, exercise the voting rights attached to the shares represented by the proxy FOR the election of each of the six (6) nominees whose names are set forth hereinafter.
+If instructions are not received the directors and/or officers named as proxyholders in the enclosed form of proxy or voting instruction form will, at the Meeting, exercise the voting rights attached to the shares represented by the proxy FOR the election of each of the eight nominees whose names are set forth hereinafter.
 Management does not contemplate that any of the nominees mentioned below will be unable to perform his duties as director or, for any reason whatsoever, be unwilling to act as director.
 Should this occur for any reason before the election, the persons named in the enclosed form of proxy reserve the right to vote for another nominee of their choice, unless the shareholder has provided instructions in the proxy to abstain from voting upon the election of directors.

-The following table indicates the name, municipality, province, and country of residence of each of the proposed nominees for election as directors, their main duties at the Corporation and positions held on Board committees, the date on which they became directors of the Corporation, and, to the knowledge of the Corporation's management, the number of shares of each class of voting securities of the Corporation they beneficially own or over which they exercised control or directed as at June 5, 2020.
+The following table indicates the name, municipality, province, and country of residence of each of the proposed nominees for election as directors, their main occupation, the positions held on Board committees, the date on which they became directors of the Corporation, and, to the knowledge of the Corporation's management, the number of shares of each class of voting securities of the Corporation they beneficially own or over which they exercised control or directed as at April 22, 2022.

-Name and Place of Residence Principal Occupation Director Since Common Shares Owned, Controlled or Directed Claude A. Garcia (1) (2) Montreal, Quebec Independent Chairman of the Board and Chairman of the Compensation Committee December 21, 2005 64,500 David A. Goodfellow Ville de Léry, Quebec Non-independent Director October 22, 1993 1,755,067 (3) G. Douglas Goodfellow (2) Beaconsfield, Quebec Vice Chairman of the Board and Secretary Goodfellow Inc. November 26, 1975 1,673,968 (4) Stephen A. Jarislowsky (1)(2) Westmount, Quebec Independent Founder, Jarislowsky, Fraser Ltd. and Director May 23, 1973 1,066,498 (5) Normand Morin (1)(2) Montreal, Quebec Independent Chairman of the Audit Committee and Director December 16, 2011 5,000 Alain Côté ^{(1) (2)} Boucherville, Quebec Independent Director April 13, 2018 1,000
+Name and Place of Residence Principal Occupation Director Since Common Shares Owned, Controlled or Directed G. Douglas Goodfellow (2) Beaconsfield, Quebec Non-independent Corporate Director, Chair of the Board and Chair of the Compensation committee of Goodfellow Inc. November 26, 1975 1,673,968 (3) David A. Goodfellow (2) Ville de Léry, Quebec Non-independent Corporate Director October 22, 1993 1,755,067 (4) Stephen A. Jarislowsky ^{(1) (2)} Westmount, Quebec Independent Founder, Jarislowsky, Fraser Ltd. and Corporate Director May 23, 1973 1,066,498 (5) Alain Côté ^{(1) (2)} Boucherville, Quebec Independent Lead Corporate Director and Chair of the Audit Committee of Goodfellow Inc. April 13, 2018 1,000 Paule Têtu (1) Quebec, Quebec Independent Corporate Director February 17, 2022 Nil James W. Hewitt (1) Dorval, Quebec Independent Chair and CEO, Hewitt Group Inc. February 17, 2022 Nil